whisthq/whist/container-images/creative/README.md

 # Creative Applications

-This subfolder contains the list of creative (2D, 3D, video) applications that Fractal streams or is planning to stream containerized.
-You can find application-specific details within the README of each application subfolder.
+These are the creative applications (2D, 3D, video) that Fractal streams containerized.

 ## Applications